Mattress Support Layers Explained: A DIY Guide

 Everything else builds on top of this layer.
 Once you know what’s holding you up (your support layer), choosing the right comfort layer or layers and then the right zippered cover becomes much easier.

-There are four primary types of support layers: pocketed coils, latex foam, and polyurethane foam.
-There are also a few less common options to consider, including airfoam, compressed cotton, and wool.
+There are four primary types of support layers: pocketed coils, latex foam, polyurethane foam, and, less commonly, wool mats.

 a pink bedroom with a window and trees